-As a result, it is now normal practice for a house inspection to be a condition of a sale and purchase for real estate.
+As a result, it is now normal practice for a building report to be a condition of a sale and purchase for real estate.
 Operating in North and South America, India, Europe and New Zealand, A Buyer’s Choice Home Inspections is part of a world-wide franchise of skilled, qualified, well trained and comprehensively insured building inspectors.

 New Zealand Standards for Residential Property Inspection and Building Reports

-It may shock you to know that there is no legal requirement to be a qualified, trained, licenced or insured residential property inspector in New Zealand.
-All A Buyer’s Choice Home Inspectors must meet the same qualification requirements that are needed to be a licenced home inspector in the USA or Canada to operate in New Zealand under our franchise name.
+It may shock you to know that there is no legal requirement to be a qualified, trained, licensed or insured residential property inspector in New Zealand.
+All A Buyer’s Choice Home Inspectors must meet the same qualification requirements that are needed to be a licensed home inspector in the USA or Canada to operate in New Zealand under our franchise name.

-This requirement states that home inspectors must study and pass exams as set out by the licencing states or provinces in those countries.
-This is followed by on the job training with a qualified inspector before any A Buyer’s Choice Home Inspector can carry out house inspections and prepare building Reports on the condition of the house.
+This requirement states that home inspectors must study and pass exams as set out by the licensing states or provinces in those countries.
+This is followed by on the job training with a qualified Building inspector before any A Buyer’s Choice Home Inspector can carry out house inspections and prepare building Reports on the condition of the house.

 In 2005 New Zealand Standards NZS 4306:2005 was released which set out the way residential property inspections should be conducted.
 Twelve years later there is still no regulatory requirement to follow this standard.